CMURPH56/cmurph56.github.io/docs/_posts/2025-12-14-kde-plasma-crash-investigation.md

 ```

 ### Ask AI
 Since, it is the year 2025 I asked AI.
-I want to see if it could quicker go through this entire stack trace to identify some information that could help!
+I wanted to see if it could go through the entire stack trace and identify some information that could help!
 Note: I have written thoughts about [AI previously](https://blog.cammurphy.com/2025/08/31/Artificial-Intelligence.html).
 Here is what GPT-4.1 came up with:

 ![Image]({{site.baseurl}}/assets/images/AI_Debugging.png)